 It’s tempting to look for a silver bullet – perhaps a bag of silver or even a silver medal as a solution, but the evidence suggests that neither are guaranteed to work.
 In fact, your incentive plans may deter rather than encourage whistleblowing – the very opposite of your intention.

-Peril in the promise of financial reward
+Peril in the promise of financial reward by employers to employees

 Far from encouraging employee reporting, financial incentives offered by employers can deter and delay whistleblowing.